maxpatiiuk/calendar-plus/README.md

 # Calendar Plus

-A Chrome extension for Google Calendar that allows to easily see what you spend your time, get insights on and set goals
+A browser extension for Google Calendar that provides insights into where your time goes.
+Includes power user tools, data export and customization

 ## Installation